sass/sass/doc-src/SASS_REFERENCE.md

 `@import` takes a filename with or without an extension.
 If an extension isn't provided,
-Sass will try to find a Sass file with the given basename in the load paths, and, failing that, will assume a relevant CSS file will be available.
+Sass will try to find a Sass file with the given basename in the load paths.

 For example,

     @import foo.sass

+or

+    @import foo

 would compile to